sourcecode347/anti-browser-ddos-protection/README.md

 = 1.0 =
 * Initial release with basic rate limiting functionality.

+== Bugs ==

+- When used in combination with WP Super Cache, the WP Super Cache plugin may bypass the **Blocked Bots** protection of Anti Browser DDoS Protection.
+This occurs because WP Super Cache serves cached pages without triggering the Anti Browser DDoS Protection checks for blocked User Agents.
+  - **Solution**: To ensure blocked bots are properly restricted, go to **WP Super Cache > Advanced > Rejected User Agents** and add the same list of User Agents configured in the **Blocked Bots (User Agents)** field of Anti Browser DDoS Protection (e.g., MJ12bot, SemrushBot, DotBot).
+This synchronizes the blocked bots list between both plugins, preventing WP Super Cache from serving cached pages to blocked bots.

 == Upgrade Notice ==

 = 2.21 =
-This version adds export and import functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists, allowing you to back up lists to .txt files or append new entries from .txt files with automatic duplicate removal.
-Update to manage bot lists more efficiently.
+This version adds a plugin logo for better branding and fixes an admin notice that appeared on every admin panel refresh.
+It also includes export and import functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists, allowing you to back up lists to .txt files or append new entries from .txt files with automatic duplicate removal.
+Update to improve branding, resolve the admin notice issue, and manage bot lists more efficiently.

 = 2.20 =
 This version adds daily bar charts for Blocked IPs, Banned IPs, and High Traffic Excluded Bots in the admin panel, along with a **Log Expires (Days)** setting for automatic cleanup of logs after a configurable number of days (default: 5 days), with hourly cleanup via WordPress Scheduler.
 Update to gain visual insights and manage log retention efficiently.